chee86j/DockerNextExpressNodePostgres-Template/README.md

 ## The beauty of Docker Compose: One command to build everything and one to start everything.

-### 1. Run the following commands to start the application using Docker Compose:
+### 1. Ensure Docker is Running & Run the following commands to start the application using Docker Compose:
 ```bash
 docker-compose down -v
 docker-compose build --no-cache